Can Newtonian Gravity Produce Quantum Entanglement?: Acknowledgements

-{\it Acknowledgements.} The work of FLL is supported by Taiwan's National Science and Technology Council (NSTC) through Grant No.~112-2112-M-003-006-MY3.
-The work of SM is supported by ANID FONDECYT Postdoctorado grant number 3240055.
+SM is grateful to Ignacio Araya and Giorgos Anastasiou for their hospitality at Universidad Andrés Bello and Universidad Adolfo Ibañez, respectively.
+The work of FLL is supported by Taiwan's National Science and Technology Council (NSTC) through Grant No.~112-2112-M-003-006-MY3.
+The work of SM is supported by the ANID FONDECYT Postdoctorado grant number 3240055.